dart-lang/site-www/src/tools/pub/package-layout.md

 {% endprettify %}

 \* The `.dart_tool/` directory exists after you've run `pub get`.
-   Don't check them it into source control.
+   Don't check it into source control.

 \** The `pubspec.lock` file exists after you've run `pub get`.
     Leave it out of source control unless your package is an